agottipati9/GraphSAGE/README.md

 # TODO:
-- [ ] Try increasing rips dimension / tweaking eps
+- [X] Try increasing rips dimension
-- [ ] Transform persistence diagram
+- [X] Transform persistence diagram
 - [ ] concatenate persistence diagram with embeddings
 - [ ] train model with baseline and TDA
-- [ ] Try using weighted persistence diagram?
+- [ ] Try using weighted persistence diagram? or tweaking eps?
 - [ ] plot findings
 - [ ] write script to automate this process for reproducibility